The Creation of the City of Champaign

 Champaign was founded in 1855, when the Illinois Central Railroad laid its rail track two miles west of downtown Urbana.
 Originally called “West Urbana,” it was renamed Champaign when it acquired a city charter in 1860.
 Both the city and county name were derived from Champaign County, Ohio.

-The following historical information is reprinted from the News Gazette with permission.
+The following historical information is reprinted with permission of The News Gazette.

-Champaign: The Creation of a City of Champaign
+Champaign: The Creation of the City of Champaign

 The route of a railroad played a major role in the creation and location of modern-day champaign.

 The story of the City of Champaign begins at least as far back as the founding of the county and the establishment of Urbana as the county seat.
 The individual most responsible for the new county was State Senator John Vance, who represented Vermillion County as well as the unorganized areas to the west and north.